RasaHQ/rasa/docs/user-guide/messaging-and-voice-channels.rst

 Messaging and Voice Channels
 ============================

-If you're testing this on your local computer (e.g. not a server), you will need to `use ngrok </docs/rasa-x/get-feedback-from-test-users/#use-ngrok-for-local-testing>`_ .
+If you're testing this on your local computer (i.e. not a server), you will need to use `ngrok </docs/rasa-x/get-feedback-from-test-users/#use-ngrok-for-local-testing>`_.
-This gives your machine a domain name so that facebook, slack, etc. know where to send messages.
+This gives your machine a domain name so that Facebook, Slack, etc. know where to send messages to reach your local machine.

 To make your assistant available on a messaging platform you need to provide credentials in a ``credentials.yml`` file.
 An example file is created when you run ``rasa init``, so it's easiest to edit that file and add your credentials there.
-Here is an example with facebook credentials:
+Here is an example with Facebook credentials:

 .. code-block:: yaml